gvernard/SLED_api/README.md

 ## Prerequisites

 The only requirement is `docker compose`.
 You can install it in all major OS.
 We will use docker virtualization to start and stop a virtual machine that runs the Mysql and Django servers.
-Getting familiar with `docker` and `docker compose` is not necessary but some basic functionality (e.g. re-starting/stopping services) could be helpful.
+Getting familiar with `docker` and `docker compose` is not necessary but some basic functionality (e.g. re-starting/stopping services, cleaning up containers, volumes, etc) could be helpful.

 ### Get the code and some data

 1. Download the initialization data from [this link]().

-2. Copy the tarball anywhere in your system and note the path - we will call this path **<init_SLED>**.
+2. Copy the tarball anywhere in your system and note the path - we will call this path **<init_SLED>** (ending in *init_SLED/*).

 3. Untar and unzip:
 ```
 tar xvf init_SLED.tar.gz
 ```

-4. Clone this repository anywhere in your system and note the path - we will call this path **<SLED_api>**.
+4. Clone this repository anywhere in your system and note the path - we will call this path **<SLED_api>** (ending in *SLED_api/*).

 ### Launch a development server locally